Lexham Press

 The other members of the council appear to genuinely participate in decision-making, but in a way that does not undermine Yahweh’s sovereignty (see 1 Kgs 22:19-23; Isa 6:1-8; Dan 4:17; 7:9-10).

-Excluding Israel, what being(s) ruled over the nations of the world in the Old Testament?
+Excluding Israel, what being(s) ruled over the nations of the world in the OT?

 Deuteronomy 32:8-9 explains that while Yahweh presided directly over Israel, he allotted the nations to the “sons of God” or divine princes (see also Daniel 10:13, 20).